-

 What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?

-Taiwan’s M&As Act requires written contracts for the transaction governed thereunder.
+Taiwan’s M&A Act requires written contracts for the transactions governed thereunder.
 To the extent that a shareholders’ meeting is required, such contracts will be submitted for the shareholders’ approval.
 If a shareholders’ meeting is not required, then the shareholders will be informed of the major contents of such contracts.
-In a tender offer, as the offer is made to all shareholders of the target company, the acquirer needs to prepare a tender offer report and tender offer prospectus.
+In a tender offer, as the offer is made to all shareholders of the target company, the acquirer needs to prepare a tender offer report and a tender offer prospectus.
 All attachments to these documents, such as a legal opinion and a fairness opinion, are public-facing documents.

 -